 The Internet is a treasure trove of free information.
 A fair amount of software engineers are self-taught.
 There are ample free coding resources that make teaching yourself to code a viable option.

 Free resources are a great way to learn about the myriad tech jobs out there.
 Dabbling around with coding languages, data sets, and web design can help you determine which job will be the best fit.
 The right fit is essential.
-Fit is often better than pay since having a high paying job doesn’t guarantee happiness.
+Fit is often better than pay since having a high-paying job doesn’t guarantee happiness.

-Know Your Prefered Learning Style
+Know Your Preferred Learning Style

 Equally important to what you want to learn is how you want to learn.
 Learning to code isn’t a one size fits all scenario since different people learn in unique ways.
 Luckily, there are dozens of different ways to prepare yourself for entry-level tech work.
 Of course, there is the traditional college route, but that can take four or more years and often involves learning things unrelated to your future role.

 Coding bootcamps are another way to learn how to code.
 These bootcamps each approach teaching coding skills in slightly different ways, making it easier to find the bootcamp that is a perfect fit.
 Self-paced courses offer teacher support but primarily rely on the learner to go at their own pace.
 Whether that’s a fast or slow pace is up to the learner.
 Part-time bootcamps are slower paced and take longer to complete than immersive bootcamps, which could have you ready for work in 12 weeks.

 The last decision you need to make is whether you want to learn online or in-person.
 Online learning caters itself to flexible options, but those who want an in-person experience can fulfill that desire in Seattle, New York, or Los Angeles bootcamps.